 - Now, your phone will reboot and restart into Safe mode.

-Suppose you are using Pixel 5 or earlier versions to get into Safe mode.
-First, you need to press and hold the power button.
+If you are using a Pixel 6 or earlier version, to enter Safe mode.
+First, press and hold the power button.
 When you see “Power Off,” “Restart,” and “Emergency,” Press and hold the Power Off icon.

-While you are in safe mode, you need to check if your Google Pixel Vibrates Randomly or if the abnormal behaviour is gone.
+While you are in safe mode, check if your Google Pixel Vibrates Randomly or if the abnormal behavior is gone.
 In Safe mode, only built-in apps essential for your phone’s proper functioning are working.
-If your phone is behaving correctly in Safe mode, then the diagnosis is that some app you recently installed is causing the issue on your Pixel.
+If your phone behaves correctly in Safe mode, then the diagnosis is that a recently installed app is causing the issue on your Pixel.

 If your phone vibrates even in Safe Mode, there is potentially some software issue.
-To fix this, you would need to factory reset your Pixel phone.
+To resolve this issue, you will need to perform a factory reset on your Pixel phone.
 You can do this by first backing up your phone in Settings and then doing a Factory Reset from Settings -> System -> Reset Options.

-Now get back to normal mode by pressing the volume up and power buttons and restarting your phone.
+Now return to normal mode by pressing the volume up and power buttons, then restart your phone.

 Google Pixel Vibrates Randomly?
 An app is a culprit:

 Once your phone is turned on again.
 Delete the app that you think is the culprit.
-It must be one of them that you recently installed on your phone.
+It must be one of the ones that you recently installed on your phone.
 If you can’t remember which app you installed recently.
 Follow the steps below to locate the recently installed apps:

 - Go to Google Play Store.